 ‘The group attempted to discuss the subject, but failed to arrive at a decision’ is passive.

-Keep your writing in active voice.
+To achieve the right point of view, keep your writing in an active voice.
 Try to do more showing, and less telling, and your POV is guaranteed to be tighter and more relatable.